-Import of smartphones from China – duty regulations, useful tips
+Import of smartphones from China – duty regulations, valuable tips

 OEM smartphones from China

-OEM business is relatively easy.
-It stands for “original equipment manufacturer”.
+OEM stands for “original equipment manufacturer.”
 The Chinese company produces customized smartphones according to the foreign company’s wish.
-The product has a Western brand, the Western company sometimes participates in the design process and may be responsible for smartphone software.
-The Chinese market is very competitive and flexible – almost every kind of delivery requirement can be met.
+The Chinese market is very competitive and flexible – almost every condition and requirement can be met.

 Chinese OEM producers cannot offer after-sale services and warranty repairs abroad.
-You have to find a suitable solution for your clients.
-Otherwise, every technical problem will seriously undermine your reputation.
+To provide the best post-sale service, you must find a suitable solution for your clients.

 What is the duty rate for smartphones from China?

 - In the European Union, the duty rate for smartphones is 0%.
 The customs code is 8517130000.
 You can check the EU tariffs in TARIC.

 - In the United States, the tariff for smartphones is 0% (customs code 8517.13.00).
 For more information, check the HTS website.